-Charles M. Gorsuch was born in 1881 (or 1886) at Connellsville, Fayette County, PA, the son of Richard M. and Martha (Minerd) Gorsuch.
+Charles Mason Gorsuch was born on Oct.
+1, 1881 (or 1886) at Connellsville, Fayette County, PA, the son of Richard Mason and Martha (Minerd) Gorsuch.

+Charles was of medium height and build, with blue eyes and dark hair.
 He never married, but "always have made my home with my mother," he once wrote, first at Maple Summit, Fayette County, PA, and then in Rockwood, Somerset County.
-He worked as a laborer.
+He made his wages as a laborer.

 We had word that my father was sick at Vanderbilt and my brother Richard and I went to see him there and found him sick and weak, living alone in a shanty, and willing to return home if physically able to make the trip; As we had walked to Stewarton to take the train, it was necessary to return home and take a rig to Ohio Pyle Sta. and bring father home in a rig, so I did this the following day accompanied by Will Johnson.

-The federal census of 1920 shows Charles at age 39 residing under the roof of his married sister Edna Hyatt in Confluence, employed as a timber laborer.
+The federal census of 1920 shows Charles at age 39, now residing under the roof of his married sister Edna Hyatt in Confluence, and employed as a timber laborer.
 The census-taker misspelled his name as "Gorsige."

 In August 1924, Charles and his mother, mother, sister Edna Hyatt and brothers Richard and Carl, were among a crowd of 82 who attended the annual Minerd-Miner Reunion held at Lincoln's grove, near the Western Maryland Railroad Station in Confluence, Somerset County.
 In an article about the reunion, the Meyersdale Republican reported: "A very successful and pleasant reunion of the Minard family was held ...
 A fine picnic dinner was partaken of at 12:30 p.m., after L.L.
 Mountain invoked a blessing."
 In the article the family name was misspelled as "Gorsage."